How to Form an Ohio Nonprofit Corporation

 • the place in the state where the principal office of the corporation is to be located

-• the purpose for which it is formed--this must comply with IRS requirements (see below)
+• the purpose for which the nonprofit is formedyour purpose statement must comply with IRS requirements (see below), and

-• the name, address, and signature of the registered agent.
+• the name, address, and signature of the nonprofit's statutory agent (called a "registered agent" in other states).

 • a statement of purpose that meets IRS requirements